 Preparation: Scraping the Data

-We scrape the job postings for “data scientists” from Indeed for 8 different cities.
-Upon scraping, we download the data into separate files for each of the cities.
+We obtained the job postings for “data scientists” for 8 different cities.
+We’ve downloaded the data into separate files for each of the cities.

 The 8 cities included in this analysis are Boston, Chicago, Los Angeles, Montreal, New York, San Francisco, Toronto, and Vancouver.
 The variables are job_title, company, location, and job_description.

 We are not going into details for this process within this article.